udayankumar/udayankumar.github.io/_posts/2025-09-03-writing-llm-instructions.md

 - **Free-form placement**: Authors can drop new conditions almost anywhere, often with just a few words of context.
 - **Ad-hoc fixes**: When a data point breaks the prompt, the typical fix is to bolt on another conditional—sometimes flagged with an emphatic *MANDATORY*.
 I’ve seen prompts with 17 such “MANDATORY” instructions.
-- **Inconsistent guidance**: [Azure’s best practices](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/concepts/prompt-engineering?tabs=chat#repeat-instructions-at-the-end) suggest repeating instructions at the beginning and end of a prompt to offset recency bias.
+- **Inconsistent guidance**: There are several resources for software development - linters, IDEs, design patterns, etc. Such tooling is not available for prompts.
+There are a lot of prompting guides on the internet but there is no standard.
+Prompt writers often follow what worked for them in the past.
+Two writers may not agree on the same format.
+For e.g. [Azure’s best practices](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/concepts/prompt-engineering?tabs=chat#repeat-instructions-at-the-end) suggest repeating instructions at the beginning and end of a prompt to offset recency bias.
 But since this is soft guidance, some authors follow it and others don’t.
 After multiple contributors iterate, the result is a patchwork of conflicting styles.

 With code, the compiler enforces discipline.
 It forces you into a consistent structure and throws an error if you stray.
-With prompts, there’s no such safeguard—mess builds silently until readability collapses.
+With prompts, there’s no such safeguard; mess builds silently until readability collapses.

 ---